Learn how to properly curl your false lashes

 False eyelashes are becoming one of the most popular beauty staples on the market.
 They can add drama and dimension for a night out, or go perfectly with lip gloss in place of makeup during the day.
-However, they can become limp and lifeless if they’ve been worn multiple times.
+However, they can slowly start losing some of their initial curls if they’ve been worn multiple times.
 The best way to refresh your lashes without having to go buy new ones is to apply a new curl without making them look unnatural.

 The key to curling false eyelashes is a combination of heat and curl without giving the lashes a sharp kink.
 There are a couple of ways that you can achieve this, either before you apply your lashes or afterward.

 Curling the lashes after they're applied

 If you’d like to put your lashes on first and then curl them, first clean and heat your eyelash curler with warm water.
 Then curl your natural lashes and apply your false eyelashes as close to the lash line as possible.